lnay/reMathML/README.md

 ## Future subtleties to work in:
 - stretching operators
 - make text italic when its meant to (identifier with one character)
+- keep track of where the `+` horizontal line comes to (to keep vertical alignment with fraction line etc)